hemantksingh/messup-learn/People/Self Awareness.md

 *Your own self-realization is the greatest service you can render the world* - Ramana Maharishi

 Your greatest contribution to humanity is your own self realization.
 As you uplift yourself you uplift everyone else around you.
 But what precisely does it mean to be self-aware?
 How did self-awareness emerge as a venerable trait and how do you cultivate it?
-We lead busy lives and they are mostly lived with an outward focus while concentrating on things happening around us rather than within us.
+We lead busy lives, mostly lived with an outward focus while concentrating on things happening around us rather than within us.
 Self awareness is about taking time to sit with yourself, look inwards and get to know your body, get to know your mind and get to know yourself better.

 In the pursuit of self awareness, there are a few things that we all should learn and know.
 Firstly, how the mind works.
 Then learning to focus.
 Followed by the understanding of how our energy works.
 And once we have a decent understanding of this, then knowing our purpose in life.
 Why do I think the above items are crucial?
 If you don’t understand how your mind works and you can’t focus it, then it is going to be difficult to begin the journey of getting to know yourself.
 And if you can’t get to know yourself then it’s going to be difficult to know your purpose in life.
 Your purpose tells you where you put your energy.